 Possible numbers: 00,08 11,12,14 22,21,23,25 and so on.
 We have to print the count of such numbers.

-Question 2: Given a undirected graph with following special points:
+- Given an undirected graph with the following special points:

-2) Asked everything about my project every minute detail, even I was asked to write code for few sections of my code i.e. how I implemented those features.
+- Asked everything about my project every minute detail, even I was asked to write code for a few sections of my code i.e. how I implemented those features.

-5) Tell me about one thing that you have done in college and proud of be it in academics or in any field.
+- Tell me about one thing that you have done in college and proud of being it in academics or in any field.